hankbao/AirVPN-hummingbird/README.md

 >`sudo ./hummingbird --recover-network`

 Please note in case of crash or unexpected exit, when you subsequently run hummingbird it will warn you about the unexpected exit and will require you to run it again with the `--recover-network` option.
 It will also refuse to start any connection until the network has been properly restored and recovered.

-# Compile Hummingbird from Sources
+# Building Hummingbird from Sources

 In order to build `hummingbird` from sources, you need the following dependencies: